cysouw/diathesis/text/c02_structure.md

 b.
 Dem Arzt graut vor Blut.
 :::

-However, there are a few impersonal diatheses that completely remove the subject, but that have no valency-simulating *es*.
+However, there are a few impersonal diatheses that completely remove the subject but still have no valency-simulating *es*.
 Specifically, the following diatheses result in sentences that do not have any nominative subject.

-- [@next c] impersonal *werden+Partizip*, see [@sec:participles-werden-impersonal-passive]
+- [@next a] impersonal *werden+Partizip*, see [@sec:participles-werden-impersonal-passive]
-- [@next d] impersonal *lassen+Infinitiv+Reflexiv*, see [@sec:infinitive-lassen-reflexive-intransitive]
+- [@next b] impersonal *lassen+Infinitiv+Reflexiv*, see [@sec:infinitive-lassen-reflexive-intransitive]
-- [@next e] impersonal *sein+In­fi­ni­tiv*, see [@sec:infinitive-sein-adverbial]
+- [@next c] impersonal *sein+In­fi­ni­tiv*, see [@sec:infinitive-sein-adverbial]
-- [@next f] impersonal *sein+zu‑In­fi­ni­tiv*, see [@sec:zuinfinitive-sein-impersonal]
+- [@next d] impersonal *sein+zu‑In­fi­ni­tiv*, see [@sec:zuinfinitive-sein-impersonal]

 ::: ex
-c.
+a.
 Im Bett wird geschlafen.
-d.
+b.
 An der Ernsthaftigkeit der Aussage lässt sich zweifeln.
-e.
+c.
 Mit einem neutralen Deutschland ist schwer leben.
-f.
+d.
 Mit ihm ist nicht zu spaßen.
 :::

 There are also a few rare cases in which there is a valency-simulating *es* in what appears to be an accusative case [@next], see Sections [-@sec:prepositions-nominative-es-preposition] and [-@sec:adverbial-accusative-es], respectively.
 These constructions need a more in-depth investigation.